mapbender/mapbender-documentation/en/installation/installation_configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to (re-)import applications from the applications folder into the database with the following command:
+It is possible to (re-)import applications from the applications folder into the database with the command:

 .. code-block:: yaml